-In less that twenty-two minutes filmmaker Saleem Haddad tells us a story of a chance meeting of two men: one a Lebanese professional seeking a massage (and probably more), and a masseuse/sex worker trying to pass himself off as a Spaniard.
-The setting is London, and the pre-erotic small talk opens the door to interpersonal discovery where we learn of their very different, yet strikingly parallel, displacement narratives.
+In less that twenty-two minutes filmmaker Saleem Haddad tells us a story of a chance meeting of two men: Omar, a Lebanese professional seeking a massage (and probably more), and Marco, masseuse/sex worker trying to pass himself off as a Spaniard.
+The setting is London, and pre-erotic small talk opens the door to discovery where we learn of their very different, yet strikingly parallel, displacement narratives.

 A young woman waits nervously in a hospital waiting room to perform the grim task of identifying her mother’s body.
 But there’s an issue — she is a woman, and a minor, and is not allowed to see her mother’s remains unless accompanied by her father, brother, or older male relative.

 In the sixteen minute film, Lunch Time, Iranian filmmaker, Alireza Ghasemi, portrays her obstacles and desperate actions revealing how male interference with her mission runs much deeper than simply seeing her mother.
 In fact, Ghasemi shows a troubling narrative of domination passing from mother to daughter.

 Since the beginning of the Syrian Civil War in 2011, attention has steadily shifted from the war’s impact on Syrians to the stress placed upon countries dealing with increasing refugee populations.
 Turkey, with 3.4 million; Lebanon, with 1 million; and Jordan, with 660 thousand refugees account for over half of the estimated 6.6 million displaced Syrians.

 Yet these numbers do not include those from Afghanistan, Sudan, Libya, and dozens of other war-torn regions.
 In short, there are millions of displaced people fleeing unstable countries, and how we think about these refugees is largely shaped by the politics and media of the countries where they relocate.